Joe Biden Appears To Accidentally Announce He’s Running For President

-During a speech in Delaware Saturday, former Vice President Joe Biden accidentally announced that he is likely running for President of the United States, The Daily Beast reports.
+During a speech in Delaware on Saturday, former Vice President Joe Biden accidentally announced that he is likely running for president of the United States, The Daily Beast reports.

 In what appears to have been an accidental slip up, Biden — while criticizing the “new left” — declared that he has the “most progressive” record of all candidates currently in the race.